under the cold and darkly sky / you trip the light and go…

 in the ethereal afterglow of their spirits, i can still return to a state of all potential and no past, with a wide-eyed worldview that, for better or worse, believed life was malleable enough to coax in my direction from sheer will.

 beneath the stars / all souls are lucky…

-Luna, our current companion, btw, is the dog in these photos. at 18-months-old, she’s an ever-more reluctant model, but as patient with me as Sterling was.
+Luna, our current companion, btw, is the dog in these photos.
+18-months-old at the time of this writing, she’s an ever-more reluctant model than Sterling, but also as patient with me as he ever was.

 let the photos behold, let them show what they want…